Caroline Harker: Career

 Harker is known for her roles as Celia in the BBC's Middlemarch, and as Woman Police Constable (WPC) (later Detective Sgt.)
 Hazel Wallace in the ITV police drama A Touch of Frost (1992–2003).
 She also played Alicia Davenport in Coronation Street for four episodes in 2012.

 Harker played the role of "Mother" in the Mike Kenny's adaptation of The Railway Children, directed by Damian Cruden and staged at the Waterloo International railway station.
 Harker is married to fellow actor Anthony Calf, with whom she appeared in The Madness of King George and in a TV adaptation of Jilly Cooper's Riders They have three daughters.

 From January 2023, Harker starred as Clairee in a production of Steel Magnolias at the Richmond Theatre, London.
 Harker appeared alongside Lucy Speed, Diana Vickers, and Elizabeth Ayodele.
 The production, going on to tour the UK, was rated 2/5 stars by What's on Stage.
-In January 2025, Harker debuted as Caitlin Todd in the ITV soap opera Emmerdale.
+In January 2025, Harker debuted as Dr. Caitlin Todd in the ITV soap opera Emmerdale.
+She initially appeared as a minor character in early 2025, before being reintroduced in 2026 as part of a prominent storyline involving her character being a workplace bully.